-But now, if you will only forgive their sin — but if not, blot me out of the book that you have written. (v.
-32)
+Alas, this people has sinned a great sin.
+They have made for themselves gods of gold.
+But now, if you will forgive their sin—but if not, please blot me out of your book that you have written. (vv.
+31-32)

 What should have been a wonderful time of celebration and joy for the people of Israel turned into a disaster.
 Moses returned from Mount Sinai with the precious tablets of the Law in his hands.
 But the people had become impatient waiting for him, and fashioned a golden calf to worship.
 When Moses returned, sheer chaos broke out.